A Computable Measure of Algorithmic Probability by Finite Approximations with an Application to Integer Sequences: Turing machines as a prefix-free set of programs

 \begin{proof} The bits in the sequence are used to produce a unique program following Definition~\ref{deF:progrEncod}.
 We start by producing the first $n$ part, by selecting all bits until the first $0$ appears.
 Then the next bit gives $i$.
 Finally, as we know the value of $n$, we take the following $\lceil \log_2 \left((4n+2)^{2n}\right) \rceil$ bits to set the value of $t$.
 It is possible that constructing the program in this way, the value of $t$ is greater than the maximum $(4n+2)^{2n}-1$ in the enumeration.
 In which case we associate the program with some trivial non-halting Turing machine.
 For example a machine with the initial transition staying at the initial state. \end{proof}

-Notice that programming by coin flips, the approach used in the proof of Proposition~\ref{prop:coinFlips} makes longer programs (and hence Turing machines with more states) exponentially less probable than short programs, because of the initial sequence of $n-1$ repetitions of $1$.
-This observation is important because when we later use machines in $\bigcup_{n=1}^k (n,2)$ to reach a finite approximation of our measure, the greater $k$ is, the exponentially smaller the error we will be allowing.
+The idea of programming by coin flips is very common in Algorithmic Information Theory.
+It produces a prefix-free coding system, that is, there is no string $w$ encoding a program $p$ which is a prefix of a string $wz$ encoding a program $p' \neq p$.
+These coding systems make longer programs (for us, Turing machines with more states) exponentially less probable than short programs.
+In our case, this is because of the initial sequence of $n-1$ repetitions of $1$, which are produced with probability $1/2^{n-1}$.
+This observation is important because when we later use machines in $\bigcup_{n=1}^k (n,2)$ to reach a finite approximation of our measure, the greater $k$ is, the exponentially smaller the error we will be allowing: the probability of producing by coin flips a random Turing machine with more than $k$ states decreases exponentially with $k$~\cite{cover}.